The Easiest Way To Setup a Company in Hong Kong

 - In person at the Shroff Counters at the Companies Registry office.

-Once the application is approved, the Companies Registry will issue two documents evidencing the incorporation of your company.
-The document will be delivered within 4 business days for hard copy delivery, and within 1 hour for electronic delivery.
+Once the application is approved, the Companies Registry will issue two documents evidencing your company's incorporation.
+The document will be delivered within 4 business days for hard copy delivery and within 1 hour for electronic delivery.
 Those documents are:

 Certificate of Incorporation